 What Gildersome Primary School has chosen to spend the money on?

 The employment of Specialist PE teachers & qualified coaches

 Circa £8,000 has been spent on employing specialist PE teachers to work alongside teaching and support staff during lessons.
 The aim is to help increase their subject knowledge and confidence in delivering PE lessons.
 Circa £700 has been spent providing non-contact time for the 2 PE leaders to liaise with the specialist PE teachers and to develop the PE curriculum.

-A new swimming coach will be trained this year and additional money, on top of the PE funding has been allocated to provide swimming lessons for children in years 4-6 who have not met the required standard of 25 metres.
+A new swimming coach will be trained this year and additional money, on top of the PE funding has been allocated to provide swimming lessons for all children in year 4 for the whole of the academic year.

 Provide professional development for teaching & support staff